OfficeDev/hands-on-labs/O3653/O3653-16 Excel/QuickStartLab.md

 ## Lab instructions

-#### Prerequisites

-* You must have an Office 365 tenant to complete this lab.
-If you do not have one, the lab for O3651-7 Setting up your Developer environment in Office 365 shows you how to obtain a trial.
-* You must have Visual Studio 2015 with Update 1 installed.
-* You must have the Graph AAD Auth v2 Starter Project template installed.
+_Use the Office 365 user credentials available during the lab session to sign-in and authorize the app_

 ### Create a new project